morgantracey/morgantracey.github.io/README.md

 # Skeleton

 Skeleton is an intentionally simple base Jekyll theme.
 Its minimal design is suitable for customization while remaining content-focused.

+## Quick-Start

+### Fork the theme
+Fork the theme and rename the repo to **username.github.io**, replacing *username* with your GitHub username.
+This will create a [GitHub User Page]() that should be instantly viewable at the url *username.github.io*.
+If you are hosting more than one site, you will need to use a [GitHub Project Page] instead.
+Rename the repo and create a `gh-pages` branch off `master`.

+### Customize the site
+Open `_config.yml` and edit the variables to fit your design.

 ## Installation